thecodingbob/framebot/README.md

 # framebot
 A Facebook framebot supporting the reupload of most reacted frames and random mirroring.

-This project is still in a very early stage.
 ## Requirements
 - Python >= 3.7: https://www.python.org/downloads/